fpc/LazBinaries/i386-win32/gdb/README.GDB.txt

 The files in this directory are for distribution with Lazarus (IDE for FreePacal)

-This folder contains GDB version 7.7.1 for windows 32 bit.
+This folder contains a modified GDB based on version 9.2 for windows 32 bit.

+Modifications are published here: https://github.com/User4martin/binutils-gdb/tree/win-unicode-9-2

 From the gdb source files:
 >>>>>>>>>>>>>>>>